AidenRiekenbrauck/riekenbrauck_aiden_portfolio/README.md

 >Shoutouts
 >Halkabox for the lightbox gallery |
->wow.js for their spicy transitions
+>wow.js for their spicy transitions |
+>Brendanrogers.online for helping out with back-end problems